dieghernan/dieghernan.github.io/collections/_posts/2019-05-05-Cast to subsegments.md

 Finally, I wrapped the solution into a function and extended it a little bit:

-* When the input is not a `LINESTRING` or a `POLYGON` returns an error and stops.
+- When the input is not a `LINESTRING` or a `POLYGON` returns an error and stops.

-* The function accepts `sf` with several rows or `sfc` objects with several geometries, and returns the same class of input.
-In the case of `sf` objects, the input `data.frame` is added.
+- The function accepts **sf** objects with several rows or `sfc` objects with several geometries, and returns the same class as the input.
+In the case of **sf** objects, the input `data.frame` is added.

-* By default, the output is a `MULTILINESTRING` geometry.
-This has the benefit that output has the same number of geometries than the input.
-This can be modified setting the parameter `to` as `LINESTRING`, that in fact only casts the `MULTILINESTRING` object into `LINESTRING`.
+- By default, the output is a `MULTILINESTRING` geometry.
+This has the benefit that the output has the same number of geometries as the input.
+This can be modified by setting the `to` parameter to `LINESTRING`, which only casts the `MULTILINESTRING` object into `LINESTRING`.

 ```r
 stdh_cast_substring <- function(x, to = "MULTILINESTRING") {